 Few things are more frustrating than trying to divorce someone who doesn’t want to be divorced.
-While you may be baffled by why your spouse is digging in his/her heels about your divorce, it happens all the time.
-Knowing that, however, doesn’t help much when you want to get divorced, but your spouse won’t sign divorce papers.
+While you may be baffled by why your spouse is digging in his/her heels when your marriage is making both of you miserable, it happens all the time.
+Unfortunately, knowing that doesn’t help when you want to get divorced, but your spouse won’t sign divorce papers.

 8 Reasons Why Your Spouse Won’t Sign Divorce Papers

 Step number one in getting a divorce from a reluctant spouse is to try to understand why your spouse won’t sign divorce papers.
 There could be many reasons: